401(k) General Plan Guidelines

 Employees can also elect to defer part of their salary into a Roth 401(k) account.
 Roth 401(k) account contributions do not reduce an employee's taxable income, however qualified distributions (including earnings) are tax-free.

 Employers who want to establish a 401(k) plan must do so by the last day of the plan year (usually the calendar year).

-- Employer contributions — Employers may contribute, on behalf of each eligible employee, up to 100% of the employee's compensation not to exceed $52,000 for 2014.
+- Employer contributions — Employers may contribute, on behalf of each eligible employee, up to 100% of the employee's compensation not to exceed $53,000 for 2015 and 2016.

-- Total contribution limit — Aggregate contributions for each employee cannot exceed $52,000 for 2014 plus catch-up contributions.
+- Total contribution limit — Aggregate contributions for each employee cannot exceed $53,000 for 2015 and 2016 plus catch-up contributions.